 Donor human milk is covered outpatient for use by medically vulnerable infants.

-Eligibility Criteria

-Donor human milk is considered medically necessary when the following criteria are met:
+Eligibility Criteria Donor human milk is considered medically necessary when the following criteria are met:

-- 1. Beneficiary is less than 12 months of age with one or more of the following conditions:
+- 1. The beneficiary is less than 12 months of age with one or more of the following conditions:

 - a.
 Post-surgical nutrition;

 - b.
 Organ transplantation;

 - c.
 Renal disease;

 - d.
 Short gut syndrome;

 - e.
 Malabsorption syndrome;

 - f.
 Feeding or formula intolerance;

 - g.
 Failure to thrive;

 - h.
 Inborn errors of metabolism;

 - i.
 Immunologic disorders;

 - j.
-Congenital heart disease (CHD) or other congenital anomalies; or
+Congenital heart disease or other congenital anomalies; or

 - k.
 Neonatal abstinence syndrome.

-- 2. Beneficiary's caregiver is medically or physically unable to produce breast milk at all or in sufficient quantities, is unable to participate in breastfeeding despite optimal lactation support, or has a contraindication to breastfeeding; or the beneficiary is medically or physically unable to received caregiver breast milk or participate in breastfeeding;
+- 2. The beneficiary's caregiver is medically or physically unable to produce breast milk at all or in sufficient quantities, is unable to participate in breastfeeding despite optimal lactation support, or has a contraindication to breastfeeding; or the beneficiary is medically or

+- 3. physically unable to receive caregiver breast milk or participate in breastfeeding; and

-- 3. Beneficiary's caregiver has received education on donor human milk, including the risks and benefits; and - 4.
-A bank accredited by, and in good standing with, the Human Milk Banking Association of North America supplied the donor human milk.
+- 4. The beneficiary's caregiver has received education on donor human milk, including the risks and benefits; and

+- 5. A bank accredited by, and in good standing with, the Human Milk Banking Association of North America supplied the donor human milk.